Bominkkwon/PyBer_Analysis/README.md

 driver_percents = 100 * city_data_df.groupby(["type"]).sum()["driver_count"] /city_data_df["driver_count"].sum()
 ```

 As "Fig 6" has shown, the demand for PyBer ride service is high in "Urban" areas-- in order to cover such high requests, more drivers are needed in "Urban" areas and the pie chart (Fig 7) is showing that 80.9% of total drivers have provided services in "Urban" areas during this period.
+There has been a noticeable trend that recognize the importance of demands for PyBer in "Urban" areas and its contributions to the company.